-Program Action Geographic Emphasis Implementation Objective General Plan Amendments Action Area 3.
-Ir Employment Focus Area) to allow residential development on sites identified in the Housing Sites Inventory.
+Program Action Geographic Emphasis Implementation Objective Amendments development on sites identified in the Housing Sites Inventory.
 Amend the General Plan Land Use Element to allow for residential uses consistent with sites being rezoned per the site inventory.
-Amend the Zoning Ordinance by January 31, 2023, to rezone 46 parcels to the city's R 35 zoning district which allows for the by right development of multifamily uses between 25 and 35 dwelling units per acre, at and above that of the city's default density necessary to accommodate housing for lower-income residents. community conservat ion and revitalization includ ing preservation of existing afforda Program 1.1.7 Code Enforcement Enforcement of planning and building codes is important to protect Antioch's housing stock and ensure the health and safety of those who live in the city, especially in neighborhoods identified within city's Environmental Justice Element, to address issues discussed within the Housing Needs and AFFH Chapters of this Element.
+Amend the Zoning Ordinance by January 31, 2023, to rezone 46 parcels to the city's R-35 zoning district which allows for the by right development of multifamily uses between 25 and 35 dwelling units per acre, at and above that of the city's default density necessary to accommodate housing for lower-income residents.
+Action Area 3.
+Ir existing afforda nproving place-based strategies to encourage ble housing. community conservat ion and revitalization includ ing preservation of Program 1.1.7 Code Enforcement Enforcement of planning and building codes is important to protect Antioch's housing stock and ensure the health and safety of those who live in the city, especially in neighborhoods identified within city's Environmental Justice Element, to address issues discussed within the Housing Needs and AFFH Chapters of this Element.
 Areas in northwest portion of the city, including Environmental Justice Neighborhoods and the Sycamore neighborhood.
 Ongoing routine enforcement survey activities and complaint basis, with staff responding to public inquiries as needed.
-Annually survey multi-family developments in the environmental justice neighborhoods for life safety and public health violations.
+Annually survey multi family developments in the environmental justice neighborhoods for life safety and public health violations.
 Monitor the housing conditions in the city and respond to complaints.
-Inform violators of available rehabilitation assistance to mitigate costs of compliance Through remediation of substandard housing conditions, return approximately six units/year to safe and sanitary condition.
+Inform violators of available rehabilitation assistance to mitigate costs of compliance Through remediation of substandard housing conditions, return approximately six units/year to safe and sanitary conditions.
 Program 1.1.8 Safe Housing Outreach Continue to provide information on the City's website on safe housing conditions and tools to address unhealthy housing conditions, including information on County programs and resources like the Lead Poisoning Prevention Program.
 Collaborate with local community organizations to outreach and aid city residents facing unhealthy housing conditions.
 Areas in northwest portion of the city, including Environmental Justice Neighborhoods and the Sycamore neighborhood.
 Continue to provide information on the city's website regarding the city's Housing Rehabilitation Program in partnership with Habitat for Humanity East Bay/ Silicon Valley.
-Develop and provide informational brochures related to safe housing resources available to residents, including but not limited to materials from Annually assist a minimum o to households in applying fo Housing Rehabilitation Program grants to address unsafe housing conditions within Antioch's Environmental Justice Neighborhoods.
+Develop and provide informational brochures related to safe housing resources available to residents, including but not limited to materials from Costa County's Lead Annually assist a minimum o 10 households in applying for Housing Rehabilitation Program grants to address unsafe housing conditions within Antioch's Environmental Justice Neighborhoods.